How to Visit Sycamore Falls, Arizona

 Wear Appropriate Shoes

-Whether your drive or hike all the way to Sycamore Falls, make sure to wear comfortable hiking shoes.
+Whether you drive or hike all the way to Sycamore Falls, make sure to wear comfortable hiking shoes.
 The trail may be slippery.
 Furthermore, you shouldn’t get on the rocks surrounding the waterfall if your shoes aren’t slip-resistant.

 Download Offline Map